 Egyptology.
 The numerous misinterpretations are obvious. « (Robert Briffault)

 Matriarchy in Prehistoric Egypt cannot be denied

-Although the male-dominated Egyptology has so far attracted little interest in the prehistoric social structure, there is no lack of references to the original matriarchy in the dynastic period.
-Flinders Petrie according to his investigations wrote: »The family in Egypt was based on a matriarchal system… The house and property went with the woman.
+Although the male-dominated field of Egyptology has so far attracted little interest in the prehistoric social structure, there is no lack of references to the original matriarchy in the dynastic period.
+Based on his investigations, Flinders Petrie wrote: »The family in Egypt was based on a matriarchal system… The house and property went with the woman.
 Robert Briffault stated:

 »The conservative society of Egypt never lost its essential matriarchal character,